ten-protocol/ten-whitepaper/cryptoeconomics.md

 The great advantage is increased flexibility in aligning incentives, at the cost of increased complexity.

 Obscuro nodes that are performing any activity according to the protocol have the possibility of submitting a transaction containing a proof and be rewarded accordingly.
 To achieve this, the protocol has to maintain a pool of tokens.
-Users will pay fees into this pool, while nodes will be paid from it.
+Users pay fees into this pool, while nodes will be paid from it.
 During bootstrapping, the protocol will have the ability to add newly minted tokens to the pool.
 Once the network picks up, the protocol will be able to burn excess tokens.